webrecorder/web-replay-gen/README.md

 ### 4. Configure `wrg-config.json`

 Web Replay Gen generates a static site for you based on a list of URLs to WACZ files.
-Update your `wrg-config.json` file with your website title and add your URLs to the `wacz_urls` array.
+Update your `wrg-config.json` file with your website title and add your URLs to the `archives` array.
 Your updated `wrg-config.json` may look like this:

 ```json
 {